shuson/instractive/README.md

 3. ton of other stuff you would not dive into

-4. check an expo distributed version in [Instractive@nevermoi](https://expo.io/@nevermoi/instractive) or scan this barcode
+4. check an expo distributed version in [Instractive@nevermoi](https://expo.io/@nevermoi/instractive) or download Expo app from Google Play and scan this qr code

 ![](./toexp.png)